joshuanianji/devcontainer-features/src/lamdera/NOTES.md

 ```bash
 curl "https://static.lamdera.com/bin/lamdera-$VERSION-linux-$ARCH"
 ```
-Based on my tests, the latest Lamdera version is the only one that works reliably.
+Based on my tests, v1.1.0 is the only one that works reliably.

 ## OS and Arch Support